 Black Currant Benefits

 Rheumatic conditions – Currant LEAF EXTRACT has an anti-inflammatory effect similar to indomethacin.
 The FRUIT also has a similar effect, although not as intense.
-Eating currants halt the inflammatory processes in the joints and alleviate the pain.
+Eating currants halts the inflammatory processes in the joints and alleviates the pain.
 They also help reduce the uric acid that triggers arthritis (joint inflammation).

 Arteriosclerosis – French scientists have found substances in the black currant that prevent the destruction of the elastic tissue in the arteries, protecting them from arteriosclerosis.